-Uppsala Monitoring Centre's standardised data has been designed to facilitate the identification of drug-related problems in clinical trials and pharmacovigilance, thereby helping you to develop safer medicines.
-This is because using WHODrug to code data facilitates more effective analysis, resulting in accelerated submissions to regulatory authorities.
+WHODrug Global’s standardised data makes it easier to identify drug-related problems in clinical trials and pharmacovigilance, thereby helping you to develop safer medicines.
+This is because using WHODrug to code data supports more effective analysis, speeding up the regulatory submission process.

-WHODrug Global is also an indispensable source when interpreting and evaluating drug safety issues in VigiBase, the WHO Global Individual Case Safety Report (ICSR) database of suspected adverse drug reactions (ADRs).
-The use of WHODrug Global facilitates identification and data aggregation at different levels of precision to ensure effective and accurate signal analysis.
+WHODrug Global is also an indispensable source when interpreting and evaluating drug safety issues in VigiBase, WHO’s global database of adverse event reports.
+WHODrug Global enables identification and data aggregation at different levels of precision to ensure effective and accurate safety signal analysis.

-A WHODrug Global subscription also provides access to the WHODrug Standardised Drug Groupings (WHODrug SDGs) and the analytical tools, WHODrug Insight and WHODrug CAT.
+A subscription to WHODrug Global gives you access to WHODrug Standardised Drug Groupings (WHODrug SDGs) and several analytical tools.